Why be a San Francisco YouthWorks Mentor? Because you can make a difference in the life of a young person.

 - Young people provide youthful energy and curiosity, which enliven an office and remind us all that we are only as old as we feel.

-- YouthWorks mentors are not alone; YouthWorks offers ongoing and consistent support.
-YouthWorks staff members work with mentors to place appropriate interns, monitor internships, and provide consistent support and assistance.
+- SF YouthWorks mentors are not alone; SF YouthWorks offers ongoing and consistent support.
+SF YouthWorks staff members work with mentors to place appropriate interns, monitor internships, and provide consistent support and assistance.